ndaab/.github/profile/README.md

 - Data: PostgreSQL

 ## How Can You Help
 - **Contribute** – If you're a developer, designer, educator, cultural expert, or someone just generally interested in our project, we’d love to hear from you.
+Learn more about contributing [here](https://github.com/ndaab/.github/blob/online/CONTRIBUTING.md).
 - **Partner** – We welcome partnerships with schools, NGOs, institutions et al, focused on culture, education, or tech.
 - **Support** – Grants, donations, and sponsorships help us keep ndaab accessible to all.